pig pitr

 Time Format

-The --time parameter supports multiple formats with automatic timezone completion:
+The --time parameter supports multiple formats and completes missing parts using the current timezone:

 FormatExampleDescription